rmind/rvault/README.md

 Key features and cryptography:
 - Envelope encryption with one-time password (OTP) authentication.
-- Mounting vault as a filesystem in userspace using [FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace).
+- Mounting vault as a file system in userspace using [FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace).
 - Command line interface (CLI) to operate secrets (and auto-complete for keys).
 - [scrypt](https://en.wikipedia.org/wiki/Scrypt)